lawrenceper/Everyday-Utilities-Python/README.md

 ﻿# Utilities-Terminal-Application-Bundle

-These are bundled ZIP packages that contain programs that most people would either have to pay for, like calculator software and other useful items.
+This is a bundle  of Python scripts.
+It contains programs like calculator software and other items.
+Games are also included.
 These are so called Terminal Applications because they are meant to be run in a terminal window or Python shell.
-Because of this, I can support people with disabilities without having to go through all of the hard work that is required when writing programs with a graphical user interface (GUI).
+Because of this, these scripts/programs support people with screen readers without having to go through all of the hard work that is required when writing programs with a graphical user interface (GUI).
 If a blind person uses the command line or Linux terminal to open these scripts in Python, then